-The prescribed Operational Risk SCR calculation is based on premium and insurance contract expense and technical provisions, as a result UHIL's Operational Risk is equal to UPE's.
+The prescribed Operational Risk SCR calculation is based on premium and insurance contract expense and technical provisions, as a result UHIL's Operational Risk is equal to the aggregate exposure of its insurance company subsidiaries.

 Operational Risk is monitored at a UHIL level through the Risk Management Function as described in Section B.3.